we have the answers

 • A separate ACTIVATOR packet is enclosed to be mixed at time of use.

-• A trowel specifically designed for the flooring being installed.
+• A trowel specifically designed for the flooring to be installed.

 • A trowel handle.